real-ahmed-moussa/DeepVision/README.md

 ## 📝 License
 This project is shared for portfolio purposes only and may not be used for commercial purposes without permission.

+This project is licensed under the MIT License.
+© 2025 Dr. Ahmed Moussa